hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_cityscape_where_ainauts_and_their_ai_co_0faa2219-6b08-4552-a95e-d711c16600bb-0_2.content.md

 ## User Stories

-We've collected stories from people who are already working in collaborative ecosystems like the one depicted in our wallpaper.
+We've collected stories from people who are already working in Coll<wbr>aborative ecosystems like the one depicted in our wallpaper.
 Here are just a few examples:

 - **Sarah**, an architect who uses AI to generate designs that she then refines and improves upon
 - **Javier**, a factory worker who works alongside robots to assemble complex machinery